dm3-org/dm3-spec/specification/message-transport-protocol.md

 The text records MUST either contain

-* the profile JSON string defined below, or
+* The profile JSON string defined below, or
-* a URL pointing to a profile JSON object.
+* A URL pointing to a profile JSON object.
 To validate the integrity of the resolved profile JSON string, the URL MUST be a native IPFS URL or an URL containing a `dm3Hash` parameter containing the Keccak-256 hash of the JSON.

 > **Example** `eth.dm3.profile` text record entries:
 >